Plant-Based Proteins — Protein Chart

 8gCheesy flavor; complete protein; high in B vitamins

-5gComplete protein; rich in omega-3 ALA and fiber
+Mostly complete seed protein; rich in fiber and omega-3 ALA

 Almonds